Major in Information Systems Management

 or other arts and humanities/historical perspective course (discipline must differ from other humanities course)

-- IFSM 301 Foundations of Enterprise and Information Systems (3)
+- IFSM 301 Foundations of Information Systems Management (3)

 - COMM 202 Media and Society (3)